 So where was this school going wrong?
 Why were they having such a difficult time trying to attract teachers?

-I read through the ads and two aspects of the job description caught my eye immediately and I began to get an inkling of where the school's recruitment problems might lie.
+We read through the ads and two aspects of the job description caught the eye immediately and we began to get an inkling of where the school's recruitment problems might lie.

 In the list of qualifications, the job ad clearly stated;

 a) Teachers must have a minimum of two years teaching experience.